slap-editor/slap/README.md

 Installation
 ------------

-Make sure [NodeJS](http://nodejs.org/download/) is installed, then:
+Make sure an up-to-date version of [NodeJS](http://nodejs.org/download/) is installed, then:

     $ sudo npm install -g slap

+Ubuntu 12.04 users will have to use a newer version than the one which is available from the Ubuntu repos by default.
+For users of Ubuntu 12.04, the following will work:
+    $ sudo apt-get install curl
+    $ sudo curl -sL https://deb.nodesource.com/setup | sudo bash -

 Usage
 -----